wes-brooks/beauty_contest/writeup.md

 ### GBM

-A GBM model is a so-called random forest model - a collection of many regression trees, each fitted to a randomly drawn subsample of the training data [@Friedman-2001].
+A gradient boosting machine (GBM) model is a so-called random forest model - a collection of many regression trees, each fitted to a randomly drawn subsample of the training data [@Friedman-2001].
 Prediction is done by averaging the outputs of the trees.
 Two GBM-based techniques are explored - we refer to them as GBM-OOB and GBM-CV.
 The difference is in how the optimal number of trees is determined - GBM-CV selects the number of trees in a model using leave-one-out cross validation (CV), while GBM-OOB uses the so-called out-of-bag error estimate, where the predictive error of each tree is estimated by its predictive error over the observations that were left out when fitting the tree.
 In contrast, the predictive error of CV is estimated from observations that are left out from the training data altogether, and are therefore not used in the fitting of any trees.
 The CV method is much slower (it has to construct as many random forests as there are observations, while the OOB method only requires computing a single random forest).
 However, GBM-CV should more accurately estimate the prediction error.

 ### Adaptive Lasso

-The least absolute shrinkage and selection operator (LASSO) is a penalized regression method that simultaneously selects relevant covariates and estimates their coefficients [@Tibshirani-1996].
-The AL is a refinement of the LASSO that possesses the so-called "oracle" properties of asymptotically selecting exactly the correct covariates and estimating them as accurately as would be possible if their identities were known in advance [@Zou-2006].
+The least absolute shrinkage and selection operator (Lasso) is a penalized regression method that simultaneously selects relevant covariates and estimates their coefficients [@Tibshirani-1996].
+The adaptive lasso is a refinement of the Lasso that possesses the so-called "oracle" properties of asymptotically selecting exactly the correct covariates and estimating them as accurately as would be possible if their identities were known in advance [@Zou-2006].
 To use the AL for prediction requires selecting a tuning parameter.
 For the contest, the AL tuning parameter $\lambda$ is selected to minimize the corrected Akaike Information Criterion (AICc) [@Akaike-1973; @Hurvich-Simonoff-Tsai-1998].

 ### Genetic algorithm

-Here, the GA is used to select variables for either an OLS or a logistic regression model.
-By analogy to natural selection, so-called chromosomes in the GA represent regression models [@Fogel-1998].
+The genetic algorithm is a variable-selection method that works by analogy to natural selection, where so-called chromosomes represent regression models [@Fogel-1998].
 A covariate is included in the model if the corresponding element of the chromosome is one, but not otherwise.
 Chromosomes are produced in successive generations, where the first generation is produced randomly and subsequent generations are produced by combining chromosomes from the current generation, with additional random drift.
 The chance that a chromosome in the current generation will produce offspring in the next generation is an increasing function of its fitness.
 The fitness of each chromosome is calculated by the AICc.

 ### PLS